D04-2/Exercise-305-PB-CLASS-createExamplesOfSingletonAndFactoryPatternsWithJavaScriptClasses/README.md

 ### 1.3.
 Challenge :muscle:

-- Use fetch to load actual data from [this Northwind customer JSON file](https://raw.githubusercontent.com/graphql-compose/graphql-compose-examples/master/examples/northwind/data/json/customers.json)
+- Copy the above solution and extend it to fetch actual data from [this Northwind customer JSON file](https://raw.githubusercontent.com/graphql-compose/graphql-compose-examples/master/examples/northwind/data/json/customers.json)
 - Implement `async/await` so that the method `list()` waits until the data in the constructor is loaded asynchronously
 - see [Two examples of OOP design patterns using JavaScript classes: Singleton and Factory](https://edwardtanguay.netlify.app/howtos?id=517) for code examples to solve this